Earth Day, Environment

-Introducing a wonderful selection of green picture books that promote Earth Day, recycling and environmental awareness
+Introducing a wonderful selection of green-theme picture books that promote Earth Day, recycling and environmental awareness

 Highlighting Green Picture Books that Promote Environmental Awareness

 10 Things I Can Do to Help My World written and illustrated by Melanie Walsh

 Picture book about recycling, water conservation, energy efficiency

 Published by Candlewick Press